Encyclopaedia Inflationaris: One Parameter Models

 Concerning the case $\epsilon=-1$, \ie the domain $y<0$, all of the previous formula still apply but the potential is now a monotonic decreasing function of the field \vev which is too steep to support inflation.
 In particular, over the whole negative domain, \Eq{eq:rpieps12} implies that $\epsilon_1(y<0) > \epsilon_1(y\rightarrow -\infty)=4/3$, independently on whether $p>1$ or $p<1$.

 Finally, the constant $M$ can be determined from the amplitude of the CMB anisotropies.
 It follows that

 The reheating consistent slow-roll predictions of the RpI models are displayed in \Fig{fig:CMBRpI1} for the RpI1 regime, in \Fig{fig:CMBRpI2} for the RpI2 regime, and in \Fig{fig:CMBRpI3} for the RpI3 regime.
 In the RpI1 regime, the Higgs inflation model predictions (see \Fig{fig:CMBHI}) are recovered when $p\rightarrow 1$, and one can see that $p<1.02$ is a necessary condition for the spectral index not to be too red.
 For RpI2 the limit $p \rightarrow 1$ is such that one does not reproduce the Higgs inflation results and for $\yend\rightarrow\infty$ the predictions lie on the line $\epsilon_{2*} = 0$.
 Moreover, one can see that when $p>1.1$, the models predict too much gravity waves to be compatible with the CMB data.
+Let us stress that since $\yend$ is not necessarily small for RpI2, we are in a situation where the numerical value of $\Mg$ may be significantly different than $\Mp$ (see \sectionc{subsubsec:theoryhi}).
 Finally for the RpI3 regimes, the Higgs inflation model predictions (see \Fig{fig:CMBHI}) are recovered when $p\rightarrow 1$, and they remain compatible with the data within the two-sigma contours provided $p>0.99$.